DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 ### Governance Backlog

-- To ensure timely decision turnaround times for our clients, project proposals should sit first in the agenda for the Core Masons Meeting.
+- To ensure timely decision turnaround times for our clients, External Project Proposals should be prioritized in the agenda for the Core Masons Meeting.
-- If there are any project proposals in backlog, Core Masons need to schedules meetings until they are all cleared.
+- If there are any Project Proposals in the backlog, Core Masons need to schedule or extend meetings until they are all cleared.
+- Meetings should be structured so that all or most items in the backlog get a reasonable amount of the allotted time so they can be moved to a forum discussion if needed.
 - If the DAO has a large backlog of non-project decisions to make, they should schedule more Core Masons meetings until the backlog is cleared.
 - If this happens frequently, the DAO should assess the Core Mason Meeting process and evaluate its overall efficiency, and make changes where needed.
 - At no point should any decisions be allowed to sit in the backlog for more than 2 weeks without being addressed.

 ---